fzero/lhl-lectures/w4d3-project-planning/README.md

 ### Don't do a solo project

 It can be tempting to go solo, but past experience at Lighthouse Labs tells us this isn't a good idea.
-Building a polished app 2 1/2 weeks is no small feat, so having at least two people working together is a must.
+Building a polished app in 2 1/2 weeks is no small feat, so having at least two people working together is a must.

 ## BONUS: Git feature branching cheatsheet